Triphenylphosphine

 Triphenylphosphine (IUPAC name: triphenylphosphane) is a common organophosphorus compound with the formula P(C6H5)3 and often abbreviated to PPh3 or Ph3P.
-It is widely used in the synthesis of organic and organometallic compounds.
+It is versatile compound that is widely used as a reagent in organic synthesis and as a ligand for transition metal complexes, including ones that serve as catalysts in organometallic chemistry.
 PPh3 exists as relatively air stable, colorless crystals at room temperature.
 It dissolves in non-polar organic solvents such as benzene and diethyl ether.

 Preparation and structure

 Triphenylphosphine can be prepared in the laboratory by treatment of phosphorus trichloride with phenylmagnesium bromide or phenyllithium.
 The industrial synthesis involves the reaction between phosphorus trichloride, chlorobenzene, and sodium: